C09: Respectful Campus

 The investigator may also choose to include recommendations in the report.
 Information or recommendations pertaining todisciplinary action will not be included in any documents provided to the complainant.

 The investigator will make reasonable efforts to maintain confidentiality.
-The identities of the respondent and the complainant should be treated with sensitivity.
+The identities of the alleged wrongdoer and the complainant should be treated with sensitivity.
 It is recommended, but not required, that the investigator ask everyone involved in the investigation, including witnesses, to sign confidentiality agreements.

 - Evidence collected from all sources, including interviews

-- If applicable, documentation associated with the selection of ad hoc committee members, including any objections made by the respondent
+- If applicable, documentation associated with the selection of ad hoc committee members, including any objections made by the alleged wrongdoer and complainant

 - If applicable, signed confidentiality agreements